asappresearch/dialog-intent-induction/README.md

 **Twitter Airlines Customer Support (TwACS)**

 We use dialogs in the airline industry from the Kaggle Twitter Support dataset.
 There are 43,072 unlabeled dialogs.
-We annotated 500 dialogs to create a test set.
-We ended up with 14 dialog intents.
+We annotated 500 dialogs to create a test set, using 14 dialog intents.

 We compare three competitive clustering methods: k-means, [Multi-View Spectral Clustering (MVSC)](https://github.com/mariceli3/multiview), `AV-Kmeans` (ours).

-We compare three approaches to parameter initialization: PCA for k-means and MVSC; autoencoders; and [quick thoughts](https://arxiv.org/pdf/1803.02893.pdf).
+We experiment with three approaches to parameter initialization: PCA for k-means and MVSC; autoencoders; and [quick thoughts](https://arxiv.org/pdf/1803.02893.pdf).

 **TwACS Results**